MConfuse/ConfuseSystems/README.md

 These are small systems I made for myself and might come in handy for other people too.
 This repository contains Array, String and List utility classes to make your life a little bit easier :).<br>
 <br>
-This also contains a lot of classes I wrote over the years and were useful so I included them here.<br>
+This also contains and replaces a lot of classes and repositories I wrote over the years and were useful so I included them here.<br>
 <h2>:)</h2>